Grants, levies and local love: How to fund tourism in regional communities

 1. Tourism and Economic Development Grants

-Infrastructure (e.g. trails, signage, visitor hubs)
+Infrastructure (product development e.g. trails, signage, and visitor hubs)

 Experience development

-Event attraction
+Event attraction and development

-Top Tip: Grant applications are more successful when they align with state or national priorities — such as resilience, First Nations inclusion, sustainability, or regional development.
+Top Tip: Grant applications are more successful when they align with state or national priorities — such as climate resilience, First Nations inclusion, sustainability, or regional development.

 2. Visitor Levies and Bed Taxes

-Some regions have introduced visitor levies (often as a small percentage added to accommodation bookings).
+Some regions have introduced visitor levies (often as a small percentage added to accommodation bookings), with funds collected then reinvested into local tourism.

-3. Council Investment (Yes, Really)
+3. Council Investment

 It’s not a cost.
 It’s an investment.